aydindemircioglu/MixMex/readme.md

 has the very same multiclass to binary division.
 Both seem to differ in scaling, the LIBSVM dataset is not scaled, while the paper says that each feature was scaled to [0,1].

+Numbers95 were used, but this is another proprietary data set, which needs some kind of agreement to be used.